ceisenach/torchkit/README.md

 TRPO_v2 is a PyTorch implementation of OpenAI Baselines TRPO_MPI.
 Performance of our implementation is the same as baselines.

+It seems very important to use the running normalization (option --rstat).

 ## autodiff
 Light wrapper around pytorch to implement auto-differentiation of vector valued functions.